thunderbird/webext-docs/accounts.rst

 .. api-section-annotation-hack:: -- [Added in TB 85, backported to TB 78.7.0]

-Returns the default identity for an account, or null if it is not defined.
+Returns the default identity for an account, or :value:`null` if it is not defined.

 .. api-header::
    :label: Parameters